Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 ▪ Cost Concept

-Cost concept means that transactions against assets liabilities shall be recorded at its initial cost in the history.
+The cost concept means that transactions against assets and liabilities shall be recorded at their initial cost in history.

 ▪ Conservatism Concept

-Conservatism concept refers the recording of assets when there is an assuredly to be received whereas liabilities and expenses are to be recorded without waiting for the outcomes associated.
+The conservatism concept refers to the recording of assets when there is an assurance to be received, whereas liabilities and expenses are to be recorded without waiting for the associated outcomes.

 ▪ Materiality Concept

-The materiality principle means that if ignoring an accounting standard has too little an impact to mislead the reader of a financial statement; it is acceptable.
+The materiality principle means that if ignoring an accounting standard has too little of an impact to mislead the reader of a financial statement, it is acceptable.

 6. Explain the following fundamental accounting concepts: